zgbjgg/dasherl/README.md

 ok
 ```

-The routes are defined as an application environment for dasherl, for now the only way to build a layout to render in a specific route is building from erlang code

 ### Write it like erlang use it like Dash

 The routes are defined as an application environment for dasherl, for now the only way to build a layout to render in a specific route is building from erlang code.